The Ultimate Ghent Visitor Guide and Photo Gallery

 Ghent multiplied in the 12th century, and by the 13th century, it was one of the largest and most prosperous towns in northern Europe.
 Its main economic boom was based on cloth manufacturing.
 Ghent’s luxury fabrics made from English and Scottish wool were renowned throughout Europe until the 15th century.
 The city’s wealth gave it substantial political power.
 This situation, though, often led to open conflict.
 At the start of the Hundred Years’ War in the early 14th century, Ghent sided with England against the count of Flanders and the King of France.
 Trade with England suffered significantly during the Hundred Years’ War.

 The city recovered in the 15th century when Flanders was united with neighboring provinces under the Dukes of Burgundy.
 The high taxes later imposed by the dukes of Burgundy prompted several uprisings by the town’s citizens in the 15th century.
 The army of Ghent was massacred by the forces of Philip the Good at the Battle of Gavre in 1453.
-With the marriage of Mary of Burgundy to the future Holy Roman Emperor Maximilian I in 1477, Ghent passed to the rule of the Habsburgs.
+With the marriage of Mary of Burgundy to the future Holy Roman Emperor Maximilian I in 1477, Ghent passed the rule to the Habsburgs.
 The future Holy Roman Emperor Charles V was born in Ghent in 1500.

 Although native to Ghent, Charles V punished the city after the 1539 Revolt of Ghent and forced the city’s nobles to walk in front of the Emperor barefoot with a noose (Dutch: “strop”) around the neck; since this incident, the people of Ghent have been given the name “Stroppendragers” (noose bearers).